uspki/policies/certificate-policy.md

 •	Place of residence;
 •	Law Enforcement; and
 •	References.
 The period of investigation must cover at least the last five years for each area, excepting the residence check which must cover at least the last three years.
-Regardless of the date of award, the highest educational degree SHALL be verified.
-Adjudication of the background investigation SHALL be performed by a competent adjudication authority using a process consistent with Executive Order 12968 August 1995, or equivalent.
+Adjudication of the background investigation SHALL be performed by a competent adjudication authority using a process consistent with Executive Order 13467 or equivalent.

 ### 5.3.3 Training Requirements and Procedures
 The CA SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.